-By Sarah Mickelson, Senior Director of Public Policy, National Low Income Housing Coalition the National Housing Trust Fund (HTF) is the first new federal housing resource in a generation that is exclusively targeted to help build, preserve, rehabilitate, and operate housing affordable to people with the lowest incomes.
+By Sarah Saadian, Vice President of Public Policy, NLIHC

+he National Housing Trust Fund (HTF) is the first new federal housing resource in a generation that is exclusively targeted to help build, preserve, rehabilitate, and operate housing affordable to people with the lowest incomes.
 Since 2016, \$660 million in HTF dollars have been allocated to states.
-This was an important first step, but far more resources are necessary to meet the current need for affordable housing.
+This is an important first step, but far more resources are necessary to meet the current need for affordable housing.
 NLIHC is committed to working with Congress and the Administration to expand the HTF in order to serve more families with the greatest needs.